Mark Connor: Coaching career

-Connor served as the bullpen coach of the Rangers from 2003–2005, and became the team's pitching coach in 2006.
+Connor served as the bullpen coach of the Rangers from 2003–2005 and became the team's pitching coach in 2006.
 At the end of the season, the team named Ron Washington as their new manager for the 2007 season.
 Washington kept Connor as the pitching coach.

 Conner was fired by the Texas Rangers on August 1, 2008.
 The Rangers re-hired Connor as a consultant in December 2008.

 Connor joined the Baltimore Orioles as their pitching coach for the 2011 season.
-He resigned on June 14 due to personal reasons.
+He resigned on June 14 for personal reasons.